User-configurable Modular Vital Signs Monitoring System

 1. Monitoring Ventilation with Capnography

-The SM100 offers the choice of mainstream capnography or micro-flow™ side-stream capnography, which provides CO2 waveforms, an end-tidal CO2 (EtCO2) reading, a fractional inspired CO2 (FiCO2) reading, a respiratory rate (RR), a respiratory sound, and apnea alarms.
-To apply, insert an airway adapter between the endotracheal tube and the breathing circuit after the patient is intubated.
+The SM100 offers three choices on capnography, the Mini-cap™ mainstream capnography module, as shown above, the Capno-M Bluetooth Mini-cap™ capnograph, and the Micro-flow™ capnography module.
+All of them provide CO2 waveforms, an end-tidal CO2 (EtCO2) reading, a fractional inspired CO2 (FiCO2) reading, a respiratory rate (RR), and a respiratory sound with apnea alarms.
+To apply mainstream capnography, simply insert the mainstream module between the endotracheal tube and the breathing circuit after the patient is intubated.

 2. Monitoring Oxygenation with Pulse Oximetry

-The SM100 offers three veterinary-specific SpO2 sensors.
-The lingual sensor and the leg/toe sensor come standard, while the rectal sensor is optional.
-The leg/toe sensor and the rectal sensor are designed specifically for use in dentistry.
-Employing a high-power LED light source, the leg/toe sensor can work even at sites covered with pigmented tissue and dense fur.
+The SM100 offers two veterinary-specific SpO2 sensors, the lingual sensor and the leg/toe sensor.
+The leg/toe sensor is designed specifically for use in dentistry.
+Employing a high-power LED, the leg/toe sensor can work effectively even at sites covered with pigmented tissue and dense fur.

 3. Monitoring Circulation with Noninvasive Blood Pressure

-The SM100 employs a breakthrough method for noninvasive blood pressure (NIBP) measurement - the volume plethysmography.
+The SM100 features a breakthrough technology for noninvasive blood pressure (NIBP) measurement - the volume plethysmography.
 This technology works in the same principle as the Doppler method, but is much easier to use, and provides systolic, diastolic, and mean arterial pressures, a real-time pulse rate, and pulse waveforms.
 The volume plethysmography has been proven to be effective and accurate in cats and dogs of all sizes, anesthetized or conscious.
-See the NIBP module picture above.
+The blood pressure technology comes with a NIBP module, as shown above, a pulse sensor band, and a set of six cuffs.

 4. Monitoring ECG and Core Temperature with Esophageal Probe

 For monitoring in surgery, the SM100 registers ECG, heart rate, and core temperature with an esophageal probe.
 After the patient is intubated, insert the probe into the esophagus.
 Due to its proximity to the heart and ensured good contacts, the probe registers large and clean ECG tracings even in the smallest kittens.
 With no ECG leads attaching on the patient’s body, ECG monitoring becomes much easier than ever before.
 The esophageal probes are available in three different sizes, suitable for cats and dogs of all sizes.

 II.
 Monitoring in Dentistry